AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * 2b.
 Donor has one or more existing donation records.
     * 2b1.
 Admin staff deletes donation records of user ([UC10](#use-case-uc10---delete-a-blood-donation-record)).
     * Use case returns to step 2.

+* 3a.
+User declines deletion.
+    * 3a1.
+BloodNet shows cancellation message.
+    * Use case ends.

 ---